Jman-Github/Universal-ReVanced-Manager/README.md

 ## ❓ About

-Universal ReVanced Manager is an application that uses [ReVanced Patcher](https://github.com/revanced/revanced-patcher) to patch Android apps.
+Universal ReVanced Manager (URV Manager) is an application that uses [ReVanced Patcher](https://github.com/revanced/revanced-patcher) to patch Android apps.

 ## 💪 Unique Features